clubfest/crooked-piano/client/YouPlayer/readme.md

 * Then set up the song

 ## What is proximateNotes
-`proximateNotes` are the next notes to be judged.

 `updateProximateNotes` for sparse music:
 * quit if the end has been reached